DataONEorg/Education/_lessons/lessons/08_citation/index.md

 # Definitions

 ## Data citation
-* "The practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to printed resources"<sup>1</sup>
+.full-width[* "The practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to printed resources"<sup>1</sup>
 * "A key practice underpinning the recognition of data as a primary research output rather than as a by-product of research"<sup>1</sup>

 ## Data author